spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/datapayload-conversion/state-machine/order-process-modelling-via-state-machines.md

 {% info_block infoBox %}

-The number of sate machine flags in the `oms.xsd` file has been already predifined and can be found in `http://static.spryker.com/oms-01.xsd`.
+The number of state machine flags in the `oms.xsd` file has been already predefined and can be found in `http://static.spryker.com/oms-01.xsd`.
 You can find it in the `stateType` definition flag subsection.

 {% endinfo_block %}

-Currently, we use the `exclude from customer` flag that will skip all orders having _ALL_ item states flagged with this flag.
-That means it won't be displayed in customer Yves order details/list pages.
+We use the `exclude from customer` flag that skips all orders having _ALL_ item states flagged with this flag.
+That means it is not displayed on customer Yves order details and list pages.

 ## Transitions